izreit/prettyprint-format/README.md

 ##### Formatter#printFlush()

-Flush the pretty printer: all opened boxes are closed, all pending text are passed to handlers `onString`, `onSpace` or `onNewline` which are passed to the constructor, and the `flush` handler is called.
+Flush the pretty-printer: all opened boxes are closed, all pending text are passed to handlers `onString`, `onSpace` or `onNewline` which are passed to the constructor, and the `flush` handler is called.